azalea-rs/azalea-viaversion/README.md

 # How it works

 The plugin will automatically download ViaProxy to `~/.minecraft/azalea-viaversion`.
 It then starts up ViaProxy in the background and changes the connection address for the bots to the proxy.
+It also implements OpenAuthMod so it can keep using Azalea's normal auth mechanisms.